 2.not to be quickly shaken in mind or alarmed by either a spirit, or a speech, or by a letter purporting to be from us, to the effect that the day of Christ has come.

 3. Let no one mislead you by any means.
 That day will not come except the Apostasy come first, and the man of sin be revealed, the son of destruction,

 4.who opposes and exalts himself above everything called God or that is worshipped, so that he, as God, sits in God’s temple representing himself that he is God.

 5. Do you not remember that while I was yet with you, I told you these things?

 6. And you know what is holding it back now, that he might be revealed in his appointed time.

 7. For the mystery of lawlessness is already at work, only the one now holding it back will continue until he is out of the way,

-8. and then, the lawless one shall be revealed, whom the Lord shall consume with the breath of his mouth, and he shall destroy with the appearance of his coming
+8.and then, the lawless one shall be revealed, whom the Lord will consume with the breath of his mouth, and destroy with the appearance of his coming

-10. and with every unrighteous deceit among those who are perishing because they did not receive the love of the truth so that they might be saved.
+10.and with every unrighteous deceit among those who perish because they did not receive the love of the truth, that they might be saved.

-11. And because of that, God shall send to them a strong delusion so that they will believe the lie,
+11. And for that reason, God will send them a strong delusion so that they will believe the lie,

 ¶13.
 But we are compelled to give thanks to God always for you, brothers loved by the Lord, because God has from the beginning chosen you for salvation through sanctification of the Spirit and belief of the truth,